 Our bodies need sufficient supplies of calcium, collagen and vitamin D, as all three work together for the complete bone-building and bone strengthening process to occur.
 Sufficient calcium and vitamin D can be obtained directly from food, and Vitamin D is also made in our skin when exposed to sunlight, so supplementation may not always be necessary.
 However, we take in very little collagen directly through our diets; that is, unless you’re eating meat cartilage, fish skin, bone broth, etc on a regular basis.
 Therefore, supplementing with a collagen protein, such as Further Food Collagen, is a smart way to keep your bones healthy.

-If you’re young, studies show that daily supplementation with collagen will keep your bones strong and healthy and help to prevent future injuries and fractures.
+If you’re young, studies show lots of collagen bone health benefits.
+Daily supplementation with collagen will keep your bones strong and healthy and help to prevent future injuries and fractures.
 If you’re older, clinical trials have shown that collagen supplementation can help reverse bone loss, increase bone density and protect bones from brittleness later in life.

 The Key Takeaways: